 Kids are so, so tired when they start Kindergarten.
 For my son, going up to his room after school and playing quietly would have sent him to sleep!
 I found that quiet time looked a little different during elementary school.

 To unwind from a long school day, sensory hands-on activities could be best.
 Playing in the sandbox or with playdough, swinging, laying in the hammock outside — all of these can help overwhelmed and overtired elementary kids.

-The Before Bed Quiet Time
+The Before Bed Quiet Time for older kids